Escape to The Cove, one of the best kept secrets of the Bahamas.

 Nestled between two white sand coves on the secluded island of Eleuthera, The Cove is a place unlike any other.
 And if you didn’t know it was there, you might pass right by it.
 Just beyond the narrowest point on earth, this off-the-beaten-path hideaway makes you may feel like you’ve washed ashore on your own private Caribbean island.

-The Cove, Eleuthera is an intimate, 55-room resort built on happiness that instantly transports you to a simpler way of life.
+The Cove, Eleuthera is an intimate resort built on happiness that instantly transports you to a simpler way of life.
 A place where the vibrant locals make your heart smile and welcome you like family.

-The Cove features two private white sand beaches, a spa and fitness center, oceanfront dining and an open-air sunset bar inspired by the island’s aquatic bounty.
+The Cove features two private white sand beaches, Spa Suites, a fitness center, oceanfront dining and an open-air sunset bar inspired by the island’s aquatic bounty.
 From snorkeling, paddle boarding and kayaking to more relaxed pursuits, such as lounging by the hilltop infinity pool, guests have a bevy of options at their fingertips.

 Located 50 miles east of Nassau, the island of Eleuthera is little known to the rest of the world.